 Diamonds & Spinners | SMUG WORKSHOP

-Now and again I do feel the urge to be creative and more hands on.
+Now and again I do feel the urge to be creative and be more hands on.
 So why not take the leap into the world of origami.
 What better way to learn than going to a workshop.

 I choose the SMUG Workshop – Diamonds & Spinners as this was the ideal small craft origami beginners class workshop to start to learn the basics.
 Run by Esther Thorpe of Origami Est and hosted by I Feel ‘SMUG’ a stationery and crafts shop in Camden Passage, Islington.A small group of us were presented with a table of an assortment of craft paper, scissors, rulers and glue to start creating diamond and spinner paper decorations.
 After I created my first diamond paper ornament, I quickly realised, patience and accuracy slow wins the race with origami.
 I quickly realised choosing craft paper that strong and thin for me worked best as each fold quickly creates bulk with each fold, crease and layer.